 Take your writing to new heights!

-Writing groups are a great way to meet other researchers and discuss your work.
+Writing groups are a great way to meet other researchers and discuss your work and experiences.

 They also offer an opportunity to set and meet your writing goals in a group environment.

-Sessions are open to staff and students from all Faculties.
+Sessions are open to staff and Graduate Research students (including Honours) from all faculties.

 Here is what some of our regulars say about writing group sessions: